andyhomecode/mac-se-monitor/README.md

 But, if I plug the flat cable into the FPGA upside-down (conductive side up) also, everything is back where it should be.

+The breakout boards have to be conductive side down (flipping the 1 for 40)

 Also, if the TTL RGB cable is connected, you cannot program to Flash, only SRAM (which is lost on power cycle).
 Unhook to program.
 And yes, it took me a long, long time to figure this out.